-- Try and find copies of maps of Bromley from earlier time periods ( see Related Links at the bottom of the page) and compare the types of buildings and layout of the areas when the shops were originally there.
+- Try and find copies of maps of Bromley from earlier time periods (see Supporting Links) and compare the types of buildings and layout of the areas when the shops were originally there.
 How have the areas changed?

 - Could you do some fieldwork research on the street to find out more?
 You could look at the architecture of the street and try and see which were older or original buildings for example.
 You could mark your findings on a map of the street.